Heart Health and Diet: Medical Malpractice Going Straight to a Statin vs a Mediterranean Diet Proven to be Just as Effective with No Risks

 Swearing a modified form of the Hippocratic oath remains a rite of passage for medical graduates in many countries.
 Its simplified form is:

 First do no harm.

 Statins have numerous risks, some severe and life-changing so much so as to destroy lives.
-Professors, attorneys, etc have had their lives destroyed by statins, as discussed in The Truth About Statins by Barbara H Roberts, MD.
+Professors, attorneys, etc have had their lives destroyed by statins, as discussed in The Truth About Statins by Barbara H Roberts, MD @AMAZON.
 So we are not talking about some internet tripe, but actual experiences seen by a cardiologist.
 And there are numerous other sources of such adverse reaction issues.
 Numerous risks whose odds ratio rises dramatically with statin use, increasing over time.

 Yet I have had two primary care physicians and one cardiologist recommend a statin to me in the past two years.
 The cardiologist might have briefly discussed diet, but the main thing I remember is the statin recommendation.

 In my view, these doctors all have violated their oath because they all went right to a statin that raises the odds ratio for numerous risks, some severe and debilitating.
 In my case, the recommendations are particularly egregious given multiple risk factors: (1) history of neuropathy (2) concussion and brain issues, (3) extreme exercise which greatly increases the risk of muscle damage and liver and kidney issues.
 How the hell can a body under physical duress repair itself properly when a key system function is suppressed?
 How can suppressing a key biological function for one single-minded goal (suppressing LDL) be a tenable proposition?